Kilmartin Glen and Ancient Monuments

 Itinerary:

-6. We then drive back to Inveraray to enjoy a traditional Scottish meal in the famous George Hotel by the banks of Loch Fyne before we drive you back to your accommodation.
+We then return back to Inveraray to enjoy a traditional fish and chips before we drive you back to your accommodation.